NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Examples/example_OMIB.md

 const PSY = PowerSystems
 ```

-`PowerSystems` is used to properly define the data structure, while `Sundials` is used to fsolve the problem defined in `LITS`.
+`PowerSystems` is used to properly define the data structure, while `Sundials` is used to solve the problem defined in `LITS`.
 Finally we call use can call `PowerSystems` functions using the `PSY` abbreviation.

 ## Step 2: Data creation